 Foods and Habits to Avoid for Clear Skin

-While incorporating food habits for healthy skin is essential, avoiding certain habits and foods can prevent breakouts and irritation:
+While incorporating food habits for healthy skin is essential, avoiding certain foods can be just as important to prevent breakouts and irritation:

-• Sugary foods: Excessive sugar breaks down collagen and leads to premature aging.
+Sugary foods: Sorry for those with a sweet tooth!
+Excessive sugar breaks down collagen and leads to premature aging.
 In addition, sugary snacks and drinks could be the culprits behind the acne; thus, your insulin levels will be sky-high.
+If you want sweet, stick to the sweet potato ;)

-• Alcohol: The prolonged consumption of alcohol causes the skin to be dehydrated, thus making it look dull and flaky.
+Alcohol: The prolonged consumption of alcohol causes the skin to be dehydrated, thus making it look dull and flaky.
 Furthermore, consumption of alcohol can also intensify the symptoms of skin conditions like rosacea and eczema.
+Maybe just enjoy one Aperol Spritz instead of six—your skin will thank you.